garybgenett/gary-os/README.md

 The booted system requires at least 4GB of RAM.
 Some of the advanced features and uses require additional memory, and 8GB is recommended.

-The GaryOS kernel is several hundred MB, and at least 1GB of storage is recommended.
-All efforts have been made to make GaryOS as compact as possible, without sacrificing functionality or pruning the filesystem.
+The GaryOS kernel is several hundred MB, and 1GB of storage is recommended.
+All efforts have been made to make GaryOS as compact as possible without sacrificing functionality or pruning the filesystem.

 You will also need a keyboard and monitor in order to use GaryOS, although a serial terminal will work just fine.